Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 **What happens when this goes Multiplayer?**

-A community collaborating on a set of notes should see exactly the same behaviour as an individual, but it gets more interesting when concept maps developed separately are combined and compared.
+A community collaborating on a set of notes should see exactly the same behaviour as an individual, but it gets more interesting when maps developed separately are combined and compared.

-Imagine two communities developing two different concept maps on the same underlying Source material.
+Imagine two communities developing two different maps on the same underlying Source material.
 Then imagine an ecosystem which allows these maps to be discovered, linked, contrasted, compared and possibly even combined.
 How might that look?

 ![[multi-user_map.png]]
 It turns out that it looks more or less identical to the previous image, except that instead of adding Support, Contest and Equivalent links between Ideas and Facts in different sources, you're doing so between different communites' maps.